To apply for financial aid, you need to complete the FAFSA (Free Application for Federal Student Aid) annually.

 Federal Work Study allows you to participate actively in meeting the cost of your education while gaining valuable work experience.
 You receive your work study money directly; it is not applied to your bill.
 Work study earnings are paid every two weeks and are adjusted for federal taxes.
 It is the student’s responsibility to find a job on campus.
 See the Student Employment website for more information.

-Requests to decline, reinstate or increase Federal Work Study awards must be submitted in writing from the student.
+Requests to decline, reinstate or increase Federal Work Study must be submitted in writing from the student.
 Email requests are acceptable if sent using the students campus email address, personal address listed on the FAFSA, or active personal addresses that have been provided to PSU (added to your student account).

 Federal PELL Grant Recalculation Policy